nummacway/gb300/README.md

 The following tools were made specifically for the GB300:
 * [Customized _Frogtool_ (Beta)](https://discord.com/channels/741895796315914271/1195581037003165796/1211025634680119327) by tzlion (original version) and Dteyn (GB300 patch), used for rebuilding the console-dependent ROM lists.
 * [GB300 Boot Logo Changer](https://dteyn.github.io/sf2000/tools/bootLogoChangerGB300.htm) by Dteyn
+* I am making a universal GB300 tool that can do anything you can do with the stock BIOS, except for anything related to sounds.

 Tools for the SF2000 that should work for the GB300:
 * [BIOS CRC-32 Patcher](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) by Von Millhausen
 * [Generic Image Tool](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm) by Von Millhausen, to convert to and from RGB565 and BGRA8888 images
 * [Kerokero - SF2000 BGM Tool](https://github.com/Dteyn/SF2000_BGM_Tool) by Dteyn
 * [Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) by Von Millhausen – Due to the strange CPU architecture, people don't think that converting save states makes any sense.
 But you can use it to extract screenshots.
-The NES sometimes creates uncompressed snapshots which aren't supported by this tool.
+NES ROMs with an `nfc` extension (that includes file names inside ZIP, obfuscated ZIP and thumbnailed files) create uncompressed snapshots which aren't supported by this tool because that emulator and the weird save states it creates do not exist on the SF2000.
 * [Silent menu music](https://vonmillhausen.github.io/sf2000/sounds/silentMusic/pagefile.sys) by Von Millhausen
 * [Silent Sounds Pack](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) by Dteyn